-Lessons are delivered as much as possible in Spanish, but not exclusively.
-Discussion. individual film and research. literature. grammatical exercises, listening, translation and essay work are all undertaken and students work regularly either individually, in pairs or in small groups with the Spanish Students have regular assistant. access to the language lab and to digital online resources.
+Lessons are delivered as much as possible Spanish, but in not individual exclusively.
+Discussion. research, film and literature, grammatical exercises, listening, translation and essay work are all undertaken students and work regularly either individually, in pairs or in small groups with the Spanish assistant.
+Students have regular access to the language lab and to digital online resources.